Sheriff: Awning factory shooting left 2 teens parentless

 “All she kept saying was he was holding a gun and told her to get out,” Gomez said.

-That woman had been hired after Neumann was fired in April, so he probably did not recognize her and knew she was not a former co-worker, Deming said.
+That woman had been hired after Neumann was fired in April, so he probably did not recognize her and knew she was not a former co-worker, Demings said.

 Authorities had confronted Neumann once before at the factory, when he was accused of battering a co-worker in June 2014.
 But no charges were filed after both men were interviewed, and that co-worker was not among Monday’s victims, the sheriff said.

-Note: This story has been corrected to restore the full reference to Orange County Sheriff Jerry Demings.